Tips

 Written by Mark Braeden

 Are you tired of coming home to find your furniture destroyed by your furry friend?
 Chewing is a natural behavior for dogs, but it can become a big problem if they target your valuable possessions.
 Thankfully, there are simple steps you can take to prevent your dog from chewing up your furniture.
-Below, We’ll go over why dogs chew and provide five effective strategies to tackle this issue.
+Below, we’ll go over why dogs chew and provide five effective strategies to tackle this issue.

 Understanding Why Dogs Chew